fancn21th/fancn21th/README.md

 😀 Welcome !

-new:  Inevitably I have to rethink about the UI framework for AI trends.
-Now I have different perspective after I studied [design-systems-101](https://designsystemuniversity.teachable.com/courses/design-systems-101/lectures/52895393).

-I was trying to create the UI framework in advance however [Dan mall ](https://danmall.com/) claimed the design system should emerge afterwards.
-In other words, UI framework is a product of something you recreate based on what you already have and do not want to do it again.
+After studying Design Systems 101, my perspective on UI frameworks has evolved.
+I initially aimed to create a UI framework proactively, but Dan Mall argues that design systems should emerge afterwards—as a distilled product of what you’ve already built and want to stop rebuilding.

-So I think the core value of UI framework is not style part and must be logic part.
-There are so many great style part solution like shadcn.
-However the logic part had no paradigm.
-React or Vue is a paradigm for not care how data is rendered.
-But not a paradigm when you want to express the logic part in a easily understandable way.
-So I think maybe I should combine shadcn + xstate, together it is the core of an resuable UI framework for AI and AI only.

-deprecated:  I would like to polishing the xyzChat by enchancing with Tipap/Blocksuite editor ...
+This shifted my thinking: the core value of a UI framework isn’t in the styling, but in the logic.
+Styling can be elegantly handled by tools like shadcn, but the logic layer lacks a standard paradigm.

+React and Vue provide paradigms for rendering structure, but when it comes to managing pure UI logic, especially flows, it ends up scattered across files, like hooks, and context providers.
+There’s no unified structure.

+That’s where XState comes in.
+It offers a way to model UI behavior explicitly and predictably.
+By combining shadcn for styling and XState for UI logic, we can create a reusable, declarative UI framework tailored for AI applications—not just another component library, but a both event and data driven system.

+Let's try.

 > Digging into generative art with no boundary and limit is always the path I keen to proceed.